voicevon/gobot_front/esp32_arm/src/CNC/Actuator/readme.md

 * Interface: can be GPIO, SPI/I2C/UART bus

 ## Involved
-Some features are very related to actuator, but we don't consider them as a part of ActuatorBase.
+Some features are very related to actuator, but we don't consider them as a part of CncActuatorBase.
 The instance is possible to use multi hirachy from other parent class.
 * Openloop vs Closeloop
  * Instance of closed loop: servo